-Cornelis van der Wal was the RIXT poet of the month August 2020.
+Cornelis van der Wal was RIXT-poet of the month April 2022.
 You can read his original Frisian poems of that month here.
-The translation of one of them – ‘The ghost and the tree – is published below.
+The translation of one of them – ‘White houses’ – is published here in translation.

-Geart Tigchelaar was the RIXT poet of the month June 2020.
+Bennie Huisman was the RIXT poet of the month February 2022.
 You can read his original Frisian poems of that month here.
-The translation of one of them – ‘the block r’ – is published below, including a YouTube video of the poem.
+The translation of one of them – ‘the song of asking’ – is published here.

 the song of asking when will you be home?
 An everyday question asked so easily yet behind what’s obvious lie just too many assumptions to mention what does ‘home’ even mean to us is it a house, a yard, a town, a county? another, a love, a mother’s hand? is it a language, belief or just a story? for king and country, earth’s greatest? our homeland? they say ‘home is where the heart is...’ the place you drive to for Christmas but what if it’s a wish to live, somewhere that is safe and warless? so many people have left their home fleeing from poverty and violence we have room, but just to let you know you’re welcome ‘til you become a nuisance for our own wealth we have looted and burned our rubbish sent to wherever we could and our human rights have to be earned something they likely haven’t understood we ourselves are often questioned but we doubt another’s habits more how much hope have we thus dampened when someone knocked on our closed door when someone knocked – on my own door where is my home? after withdrawing from what bore that name so naturally since then, I’m searching, sometimes not knowing if a border, a door is opened for me hoping my soul will see – and open up to thee © Bennie Huisman Translation: Trevor Scarse

 Arjan Hut was the RIXT poet of the month January 2022.
 You can read his original Frisian poems of that month here.
 The translation of one of them – ‘Pop-up store’ – is published here.